Documents Required to Sell a House in [market_city]

 • Property Deed

-– Serves as proof of ownership and is necessary for transferring the title to the buyer.
+– The deed serves as proof of your ownership of the property and is required for title transferring.

 • Sales Contract (Purchase Agreement)

-– Outlines the terms of the sale, including purchase price, contingencies, and closing details.
+– A sales contract is required to detail the terms of the sale such as purchase price, any contingencies, and closing information.

 • Recent Property Survey